7045kHz/http-client/examples/scanAPI/README.md

 Each endpoint gets it's own configuration, from Name, Description, Url, Method, Optional PayloadFile, and Headers.
 The output from the connection will be sent to SummaryOutputFile, and BodyOutputFile.

+**About values and data saved**

+1. Set the URL clear when simple, URL Encoded for passing options.
+Example: https://localhost:10443/api?name="momo" should be defined as  https%3A%2F%2Flocalhost%3A10443%2Fapi%3Fname%3Dmomo

-> Note: on each run the SummaryOutputFile, and BodyOutputFile files will be overwritten.
+2.  each run the SummaryOutputFile, and BodyOutputFile files will be overwritten.
 If you want to keep them, please copy to an alternate location before re-running.

 ```
 {